Together We Save

 Find out how the little changes add up at TogetherWeSave.com

 Imagine if everyone in your co-op made one small change.
 Now, stop imagining.
 Flip a switch.
 Seal some cracks.
-Screw in a CFL.
+Screw in an LED light bulb.
 Install a programmable thermostat and actually program it.
 It doesn’t take a lot of energy to save energy, and it sure pays off!

 That’s the thinking behind TogetherWeSave.com, Touchstone Energy Cooperatives’ national energy-efficiency campaign.